fallahn/sfchat/ReadMe.txt

 sfchat is a server / client based chat system using the TCP protocol.
 It is intended as an easy to include class for use in sfml based games, but should work in any project as long as the class's sfml dependencies are included. sfchat is written in C++ and tested to compile on windows and mint flavoured linux(gcc).
-NOTE: although sfchat isn't specifically targeted at C++11 it does require some of the newer stl functions such as as std::string::pop_back() to be available.
-The latest version of GCC (4.7) has been tested to work, as has Visual Studio 10.
+NOTE: sfchat uses some C++11 features.
+GCC (4.7 and above) has been tested to work, as has Visual Studio 10.

 Features: